itakurah/Sitting-Posture-Detection-YOLOv5/README.md

 # Model
 The program uses a custom trained [YOLOv5s](https://github.com/ultralytics/yolov5/blob/79af1144c270ac7169553d450b9170f9c60f92e4/models/yolov5s.yaml) model that is trained on about 160 images per class for 146 epochs.
 The model has two classes: sitting_good and sitting_bad to give feedback about the current sitting posture.
 ## Architecture
-The architecture that is used for the model is the standard YOLOv5 architecture:
+The architecture that is used for the model is the standard YOLOv5s architecture:

 <img src="https://raw.githubusercontent.com/itakurah/SittingPostureDetection/main/data/images/architecture.png" width=75% height=75%>

-*Fig. 1: The architecture of the YOLOv5 model, which consists of three parts: (i) Backbone: CSPDarknet, (ii) Neck: PANet, and (iii) Head: YOLO Layer.
-The data are initially input to CSPDarknet for feature extraction and subsequently fed to PANet for feature fusion.
-Lastly, the YOLO Layer outputs the object detection results (i.e., class, score, location, size)*
+*Fig. 1: YOLOv5s network architecture (based on Liu et al.).
+The CBS module consists of a Convolutional layer, a Batch Normalization layer, and a Sigmoid Linear Unit (SiLU) activation function.
+The C3 module consists of three CBS modules and one bottleneck block.
+The SPPF module consists of two CBS modules and three Max Pooling layers.*

 ## Model Results
 The validation set contains 80 images (40 sitting_good, 40 sitting_bad).
 The results are as follows: